 Step 3: Click Options from the column at the left side of the Word 2010 window.

 Step 4: Click Advanced in the column at the left side of the Word Options window that has opened above Word 2010.

 Step 5: Scroll to the Display section in the main section of the window.

 Step 6: Click the drop-down menu to the right of Show measurement in units of, then click the Centimeters option.

 Step 7: Click the OK button at the bottom of the window.

-This setting in for the Microsoft Word application, not just the current document.
-After making this change you will see units of measurement in centimeters rather than inches for all future documents you open.
+This setting is for the Microsoft Word application, not just the current document.
+After making this change, you will see units of measurement in centimeters rather than inches for all future documents you open.

 Now that you have changed the margin units from inches to centimeters, you might be wondering how to actually change the margins on your document.
 You can do that with the steps below.

 The steps below are going to show you how to change the margins for the current document in Word 2010.
 If you would like to change the margins for all of your documents, then find out how to change default margins in Word 2010 with this article.
 Otherwise, continue below.

 Step 1: Open your document in Word 2010.